 We strive to create a safe and welcoming environment for all children.
-If you have any concerns about our culture of safeguarding, policy or procedures, please direct these to the Safeguarding Lead immediately, or follow our school Complaints Policy.
+If you have any concerns about our culture of safeguarding, policy or procedures, please direct these to the Designated Safeguarding Lead, the Executive Headteacher, Head of School or follow the EMAT Complaints Policy.

-What happens when an allegation of child-on-child abuse is made?
+What happens when an allegation of child on child abuse is made?

-We will adhere to Keeping Children Safe in Education (2022) when responding to incidents of child-on-child abuse.
-The school takes child-on-child abuse seriously and will respond to all concerns or disclosures of child-on-child abuse, including those that have occurred outside of school and online, immediately.
+We will adhere to Keeping Children Safe in Education (2023) when responding to incidents of child on child abuse.
+The school takes child on child abuse seriously and will respond to all concerns or disclosures of child on child abuse, including those that have occurred outside of school and online, immediately.